josefsaj/circadian-rhythm/README.md

 ## Cloning the Project

-- Locate the Clone dropdown icon and copy the link under the header that says "Clone with HTTPS"
+- Locate the Clone dropdown icon and copy the link under the header that says > Clone with HTTPS
-- Navigate to your terminal to where you want the repo to live and type: git clone *paste copied link here*
+- Navigate to your terminal to where you want the repo to live and type: git clone > paste copied link here
 - Launch MATLAB from terminal with the following command: `matlab .`

 ## Running Instructions